ValksGodotTools/GodotModulesCSharp-Old/.github/CONTRIBUTING.md

 4. Go to the source control tab
 5. Click the 3 dots icon, click `Checkout to...`, switch to the `dev` branch
     - *If you want to see the netcode working in action then stay on `main`*
-6. All the files you make changes should appear here as well, you can stage the files you want to commit, give the commit a message and then push it to your fork
+6. All the files you make changes to should appear here as well, you can stage the files you want to commit, give the commit a message and then push it to your fork
 7. Once you have some commits on your fork, you can go [here](https://github.com/GodotModules/GodotModulesCSharp/pulls) and open up a new pull request and request to merge your work with the main repo

 ### Common Mistakes